giantswarm/docs/src/content/guides/using-persistent-volumes-on-aws-with-efs/index.md

 - Select EFS from the services list.
 - Create a new EFS mount and select the VPC where your cluster is located.
 - Select the AZ with the subnets where your instances are located and the security-groups of the workers.
-- Choose the thoughput and performance mode, no file system policy or access points are needed.
+- Choose the throughput and performance mode, no file system policy or access points are needed.
 - Create the instance and note down the EFS instance id.

 ## EFS Provisioner configuration file